Things to Do at the Sacajawea Center

 Seaman's Dog Park

 Dogs are allowed on site, leashed.
-The Center also has a designated dog park area, provided by the Lemhi County Humane Society.
-You can’t miss the bronze statue of Seaman, Captain Meriwether Lewis’ Newfoundland, who accompanied the Corps of Discovery through this valley over 200 years ago.
+The Center also has a designated dog park area.
+You can’t miss the bronze statue of Seaman, Captain Meriwether Lewis’ Newfoundland dog, who accompanied the Corps of Discovery through this valley over 200 years ago.

 The Learning Center, Office, Research Library & Ranch Yard

-The Learning Center is a beautiful classroom space built in 2009.
-It is complete with a small commercial kitchen, an audio visual and sound system, tables and chairs, and offers facility rentals for meetings, workshops and conferences, weddings and receptions, parties, and memorial services.
+The Learning Center is a beautiful space built in 2009.
+It is complete with a small commercial kitchen, an audio visual and sound system, tables and chairs, and offers facility rentals for meetings, workshops and conferences, weddings and receptions, parties, memorial services, and more.

 The Sacajawea Center’s Research Library in the Learning Center holds a collection of Expedition journals and titles, Native American topics, field guides, and children’s books.
+You can view the Research Library by appointment.
 The administrative office shares the research library.

 The Ranch Yard, just outside the Learning Center, provides ample space for festivals and events, some of which are pictured below.